 How Long Does a Hit-And-Run Investigation Take in Florida?

 The length of a hit-and-run investigation in Florida depends on the circumstances and available evidence.
-It can take anywhere from a few days to several months.
+It can take anywhere from a few days to several months, even up to a year or more, depending on the circumstances and level of severity.

 A hit-and-run is a serious crime and can result in Felony or misdemeanor charges.
 Police investigations involve gathering evidence, interviewing eyewitnesses, and charging the at-fault driver.
 When you are accused of abandoning the scene of a crash, contact one of our seasoned criminal defense Attorneys in Leifert & Leifert for legal assistance.